sveltinio/components-library/docs/design-rules.md

 To simplify custom styles on the components we used the Svelte's built-in solution for component theming using [style-props].

-Components (mainly the ones on the `widgets` package) make extensively use of the CSS variables to allow maximum flexibility in terms of styling maintaining the logic behind them.
+Components make extensively use of the CSS variables to allow maximum flexibility in terms of styling maintaining the logic behind them.
 In this way, almost each aspect of the component can have custom styles.
 The flipside of this approach is having lots of CSS variables means can be tough to know which one to use and how that variable is applied to the component.

 A structured and defined approach makes development, testing, and deployment easier and more predictable.
 This short document is intended to introduce the approach used designing and developing `sveltinio/*` components.

-## BEM

-[BEM] is a component-based approach to web development.
-The idea behind it is to divide the user interface into independent blocks.
-This makes interface development easy and fast even with a complex UI, and it allows reuse of existing code without copying and pasting.

-- **B**: it stands for Block
-- **E**: it stands for Elements
-- **M**: it stands for Modifiers

-### BEM Naming Rule

-`block-name__elem-name_mod-name_mod-val`

-- Names are written in lowercase Latin letters
-- Words are separated by a hyphen (`-`)
-- The block name defines the namespace for its elements and modifiers
-- The element name is separated from the block name by a double underscore (`__`)
-- The modifier name is separated from the block or element name by a single underscore (`_`)
-- The modifier value is separated from the modifier name by a single underscore (`_`)
-- For boolean modifiers, the value is not included in the name

-## Sveltinio components - Approach
+## Sveltinio components - Naming conventions

+We tried to follow the principles detailed in the [CSS architecture for design systems] and the [CSS Guidelines (2.2.5)] by [Harry Roberts].

-We used a BEM inspired approach to name CSS classes and variables for components leveraging on the CSS nested classes approach through [postcss] and [postcss-present-env] to make the CSS classes and variables:
+CSS classes and variables for components follow a [BEM] inspired approach.

+Leveraging on the CSS nested classes approach through [postcss] and [postcss-present-env] as well as the CSS pseudo-class selectors like `:is` and `:where` to make CSS classes and variables:

 - scoped to the component
 - with a shorter name